emilechabal/emilechabal.github.io/_pages/publications.md

 'Les intellectuels et la crise de la d&eacute;mocratie' in <span style="font-style: italic;">Pouvoirs</span> (No. 161, April 2017)
 [<a href="/files/intellectuelscrise.pdf" target="_blank">Link to article (free)</a>] [<a href="http://dx.doi.org/10.3917/pouv.161.0109" target="_blank">Link to article through Cairn (subscription only)</a>]

-Emile Chabal, 'From the banlieue to the burkini: the many lives of French republicanism' in <span style="font-style: italic;">Modern and Contemporary France</span> (Vol. 25, No. 1, 2017)
+'From the banlieue to the burkini: the many lives of French republicanism' in <span style="font-style: italic;">Modern and Contemporary France</span> (Vol. 25, No. 1, 2017)
 [<a target="_blank" href="/files/banlieue.pdf">Link to article (free)</a>] [<a href="http://dx.doi.org/10.1080/09639489.2016.1246164" target="_blank">Link to article in <span style="font-style: italic;">Modern and Contemporary France</span> (subscription only)</a>]

 'The Agonies of Liberalism' in <span style="font-style: italic;">Contemporary European History</span> (Vol. 25, No. 4, 2016)